-ple, Asian/Pacific Islander LGBT older adults have lower levels of disclosure than White LGBT older adults, while Hispanic LGBT older adults have lower levels of social support.
-Both African American and Native American LGBT older adults are more likely to participate in religious or spiritual activities than Whites
+LGBT older adults have lower levels of social support.
+Both African American and Native American LGBT older adults are more likely to participate in religious or spiritual activities than Whites.

-LGBT older adults in the project age 50-64 are more likely to disclose their sexual orientation or gender identity than those age 65-79 or 80 and older, and are also more likely to feel positive about belonging to LGBT community.
+LGBT older adults in the project age 50-64 are more likely to disclose their sexual orientation or gender identity than those age 65-79 or 80 and older, and are also more likely to feel positive about belonging to the LGBT community.
 Those age 50-64 are more likely to attend spiritual or religious services or activities than those age 80 and older.

-LGBT older adult participants with annual incomes at or below 200% of the federal poverty level report a lower degree of disclosure and social support than those with
+LGBT older adult participants with annual incomes at or below 200% of the federal education or less have lower levels of disclosure and social support than those with at least some college education.

-Education resembles income in its relationship to disclosure and social support.
-LGBT older adults in the project with a high school education or less have lower levels of disclosure and social support than those with at least some college education.
 Education is not related to positive feelings about community belonging or participation in religious and spiritual activities.